k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 The reserved entities are kept in a dedicated TDM DB table: **tdm_reserved_entities**.
 Each entity has its own record.

-The key of each reserve entity consists of the combination of the following fields:
+The key of each reserved entity consists of the combination of the following fields:

 - **entity_id** - populated with the **target entity ID**.
 - **be_id** - populated with the unique identifier of the task's Business Entity (BE).